Exercises To Make Your Buttocks Bigger Fast

 - Sneakers: It’s very important to wear sneakers while working out.
 They keep you grounded; while providing ankle and heel support.
 Sneakers also provide a thin layer of protection on your feet from heavy objects in and/around your workout area.
 In addition, sneakers will also keep your feet dry (moderately) from rain while getting in your morning cardio.
 Shoes are optional when you’re doing a workout at home.
 We suggest a shoe with strong ankle support as the weight is stronger at the bottoms while lifting.
 Butt exercises are more on footwork so flexible shoes are needed.

-16 Exercises For A Bigger Butt
+How to make your butt bigger - 16 Exercises For A Bigger Butt

 Squats are a great exercise for strengthening the lower body.
 There are several variations of squats that are easy for women to follow.
 Below are squat routines to choose from.
 These are exercises to make your bum bigger and rounder: